Chung Hwa Confucian High School: History

 A year after independence was declared in Malaya, in 1958, Chung Hwa Confucian Primary School became a government-aided school, which is known as a national-type primary school.
 Meanwhile, Chung Hwa Confucian Secondary School remained under the administration of the school's board of governors.

 By 1970, the building that was occupied by both Chung Hwa Confucian schools had become overcrowded, and therefore a fund-raising drive was set to raise money to buy a piece of land for a new building.
 Within a few weeks, the funds were collected, and the school's board of directors bought a piece of land in Green Lane.
 Construction began immediately.
 In 1971, Chung Hwa Confucian High School's four-storey new building was completed.
 In 1972, the whole school shifted to the current site, which is located within Pesiaran Tembaga and Tingkat Tembaga.
 The primary school remained at Maxwell Road (now Jalan Dr. Lim Chwee Leong).

 In 1973, the first batch of students sat for the MCE examinations.
 By this time SMJK Chung Hwa Confucian had become a modern, advanced and fully equipped school.
 In 1975, Chung Hwa Confucian Primary School was split into two schools, which are SJK(C) Chung Hwa Confucian A and B. In 1976, The Science and Technology Building of SMJK Chung Hwa Confucian was completed.
 In 1980, the state government claimed the land in Maxwell Road for the construction of Komtar Tower.
 Therefore, both Chung Hwa Confucian Primary Schools have to be moved to Jalan Ibbetson, which is beside the Penang State Mosque.

-In 1985, an extra building with nine classrooms and a library was completed.
-And in 1994, the new building with 12 classrooms and two science labs was completed in the school in conjunction with its 90th anniversary.
-In the 1990s, the Board of Directors decided to change the school to a co-ed school.
-At the same year, Form 6 classes (pre-university studies) were also established.
+In 1985, the new building with 12 classrooms and two science labs was completed.
+In 1994, an extra building with nine classrooms and a library was completed in the school in conjunction with its 90th anniversary.
+In the 1990s, the board of directors decided to change the school to a co-ed school and Form 6 classes (pre-university studies) were also established.
 Currently, Chung Hwa Confucian High School has 2,000 students and 140 teaching staff.

 In 2004, the school celebrated its 100th anniversary and being the only few Chinese schools to have received 100 years of establishment.
 A grand dinner and exhibition were held in the main hall of SMJK Chung Hwa Confucian.
 In 2010, a new canteen and a new block consisting of nine classrooms for Form-6 classes and the school's resource centre was completed.

 The campus

-Main Block
+Main Blocks

 Completed in 1972, it consists of 19 classrooms, the school's 2 meeting rooms, 3 science labs, a computer room, a teacher's office and a store room.

-School Hall Block
+School Hall Blockckock

 The school hall, which consists of 5 badminton courts and could accommodate 2000 people is located here.
 Other facilities are the school administration office, the main teacher's office, a canteen and a book store.
 Co-curriculum societies' rooms and closets are also found in this block.